 When starting a fish tank, adding a saltwater aquarium eel may not be your first thought.
 But if you are thinking about making the jump from “classic” fish to something a bit more unorthodox, Morays make a unique alternative.

 Moray eels are becoming increasingly popular with experienced fish keepers.
-The range of different species offer various colors and patterns, so there is always one to suit your style.
+The range of different species offers various colors and patterns, so there is always one to suit your style.

 Their undulating swimming motion is almost hypnotic and creates a completely different dynamic in your aquarium.

 In this guide will talk about saltwater eels, Morays, and give specific examples of the most popular varieties including; snowflake, green, zebra and chainlink Moray eels to name a few.